iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#102] Battle Royale game recommendation.md

 What is this, an ultimate challenge to our humanity XDD I feel like it's definitely going to fail because there will never be a winner lol

 **HandsomeYi**<br>
 Tbh I don't think it's that bad of an idea.
-It would be quite the wake-up call
+It would be quite the wake\-up call

 **KiwaHu**<br>
 Teammates: Hey, we got a gun here.
 Let's pick it up so players who want to hurt others won't get it.